The problem this solves

 }

-After restarting, the tools show up as native MCP tools.
+After restarting the client, the tools register as native MCP tools.
 Claude Code can call check_domain, check_ip, and the rest directly.
+Part 2 covers stateful transports.

 To connect to multiple instances of the same server — separate environments or tenants — use the --resource flag to isolate OAuth sessions: